-4.1.1 Sample and record all dynamic data at a frequency of at least 100Hz.
-Synchronise the VRU target data with that of the VUT using the DGPS time stamp.
+- 4.1.1 Sample and record all inertial/GPS data at a frequency of at least 100Hz.
+Synchronise the VRU target data with that of the VUT using the DGPS time stamp. - 4.1.2 Where assessment by video footage is permitted (CBDA only), footage must be recorded in high definition [1080p or above and ≥50Hz].